tomaskjay/tomaswerts.com/index.md

 <div class="custom-break"></div>

-This site is just a place where I intend to post some projects I've worked on, book and movie reviews, thoughts on trips I've taken, and other random things I find interesting.
+This is just a place where I intend to post some projects I've worked on, book and movie reviews, thoughts on trips I've taken, and other random things I find interesting.
 For family, friends, and whoever else might stumble across it.

 <br>